Seraaron/agora/srd/Helping.md

 -   **But they are tied to the consequences of your actions**, for good or ill.

 >### Nb.
 >Always discuss what you're willing to let the person you're offering help to use from your sheet to [[KISSing|KISS]] dice with before offering help.
-This is part of the collaborative process of helping, but you can disallow them from using certain specialties, or your Ego,  for example if you're saving them for something special.
+This is part of the collaborative process of helping, but you can disallow them from using certain specialties, or Ego,  for example if you're saving them for something special.

 ❓ There's generally no need to reach out for help unless you're struggling for KISSes.